White House memo confuses Wall Street on fate of fiduciary rule

 Trump's memo did not go as far as White House early guidance to reporters that the memo would ask the department to "defer implementation" of the rule.

-It is not clear to Washington insiders just how quickly or easily the Labor Department can delay implementation of the rule.
+It is not clear just how quickly or easily the Labor Department can delay implementation of the rule.

-And while most expect there will eventually be a delay, it still is not clear to Wall Streeters who have already started changing their business models whether they can count on a deferral or reversal of the regulation.
+And while a delay is expected, it still is not clear to Wall Streeters who have already started changing their business models whether they can count on a deferral or reversal of the regulation.

-Legal experts say the Labor Department likely will have to undertake a formal rulemaking process in order to delay the rule's implementation - a process that cannot happen overnight, and that may be further delayed by the lack of a permanent Labor Secretary.
+Legal experts say the Labor Department likely will have to undertake a formal rulemaking process in order to delay the rule's implementation and the lack of a permanent U.S. Labor Secretary may cause further delays.

-Trump's choice to be Labor Secretary, Andrew Puzder, has seen his own confirmation indefinitely postponed in the Senate amidst delays with his ethics paperwork.
+Trump's choice to be Labor Secretary, Andrew Puzder, has seen his own confirmation indefinitely postponed in the Senate amidst issues with his ethics paperwork.

 The fiduciary rule is separate from the banking rules that were put in place after the 2008 financial crisis.
 Trump has also ordered a review of the 2010 Dodd-Frank reform.